MichaelDieuveuille/vpn-configuration/README.md

 </p>
 <p>
 The VPN configuration process began by establishing the foundational infrastructure within Microsoft Azure.
-A new Resource Group was created to logically contain all associated resources, ensuring the environment remained organized and easily manageable.
+A new Resource Group was created called "vpn-test-win-10" to logically contain all associated resources, ensuring the environment remained organized and easily manageable.
 We are creating this resource group in order to insert a windows virtual machine that will help test our VPN configuration.
 </p>
 <br />